desihub/gpu_specter/doc/how-to-build-gpu-conda-env.md

 zlib                      1.2.11               h7b6447c_3
 ```

-## Caveats
+## Additional info and caveats

 On 5/21/2020 I was able to run spex (cpu only) using this environment.

-This environment has not been tested with both cpu and gpu Numba.
-Unclear
-if trying to use both will cause problems.
+On 5/21/2020 I was able to run the hackathon branch cpu version and gpu version
+using this environment.
+I think it is suitable for both cpu and gpu Numba (my
+chief concern).

 Per this [page](https://docs-dev.nersc.gov/cgpu/software/#mvapich2-ptmalloc-warnings-with-python-mpi-codes),
 the warning: